UNINETTSigma2/documentation/jobs/projects_accounting.md

 requested.

 Accounting is done in terms of _billing units_, and the quota is in _billing unit hours_.
-Each job is assigned a number of billing units based on the requested CPUs, memory and GPUs.
+For the GPU-partitions (`accel`, `a100`), the accounting is done in terms of _gpu billing units_ and the quota is in _billing unit hours_ (from 1 September 2025 your project must be allocated _gpu hours_ to use the GPU-partitions).
+A non GPU-job is assigned a number of billing units based on the requested CPUs and memory.
+A GPU-job is assigned a number of gpu billing units based on the requested CPUs, memory or GPUs on the GPU-nodes.
 The number that is subtracted from the quota is the number of billing units multiplied with the (actual) wall time of the job.

-The number billing units of a job is calculated like this:
+The number billing units of a non GPU-job is calculated like this:

 1. Each requested CPU is given a cost of 1.
 2. The requested memory is given a cost based on a _memory cost factor_ (see below).
+3. The number of billing units is the _maximum_ of the CPU cost and memory cost.

+The number gpu billing units of a GPU-job is calculated like this:

+1. Each requested GPU is given a cost of 1.
+2. The requested memory is given a cost based on a _memory cost factor_ (see below).
-3. Each requested GPU is given a cost based on a _GPU cost factor_ (see below).
+3. Each requested CPU is given a cost based on a _CPU cost factor_ (see below).
-4. The number of billing units is the _maximum_ of the CPU cost, memory cost and GPU cost.
+4. The number of gpu billing units is the _maximum_ of the GPU cost, memory cost and CPU cost.

-The _memory cost factor_ and _GPU cost factor_ vary between the partitions on the clusters.
+The _memory cost factor_ and _CPU cost factor_ vary between the partitions on the clusters.

 ### Fram